2020 Missouri Conservation Wins

 While this is TNC’s first grassbank in Missouri, the idea is not a new one.
 “Grassbanks are a time-tested way to enhance management flexibility, build larger-scale collaboration, and efficiently support conservation of important lands and waters,” says Sasha Gennet, TNC’s North America sustainable grazing lands director.

 This grassbank gives ranchers the ability and time to adopt and establish sustainable practices on their land, while keeping our grasslands ecologically intact and economically productive.

 We couldn't do it without you

-We thank you for supporting us in our mission and all the work you make possible.
+This year and every year, we thank you for supporting us in our mission and all the work you make possible.
 You are helping move conservation in such amazing ways.